4265 San Felipe # 1000

 As we have access to more technology in our cars and on our phones, the concerns surrounding distracted driving grow.
 According to the AAA Foundation for Traffic Safety, 96% of those surveyed said that distracted driving was a serious threat, but half of those same people admitted they engaged in this type of behavior.
 According to these numbers, nearly half of Americans are distracted drivers.

 Every day in the United States, around 9 people die due to distracted driving.
-Driving while distracted goes well beyond the use of a smartphone, and according to the Centers for Disease Control, can include the following types of behavior:
+Driving while distracted goes well beyond the use of a smartphone and, according to the Centers for Disease Control, can include the following types of behavior:

 Cognitive Distractions